some00/doomtime/README.md

 TODO insert diagram

-Although I have failed to reach my goal of 35 FPS I think the game is still playable.
+Although I have failed to reach my goal of 35 FPS, I think the game is still playable.
 I tested with various bluetooth adapters and the controller adopts quite well with a setting time of 20-30 seconds.
 Video as proof.

 TODO embed video

-This was recorded in 50 FPS and by checking the frames I estimate the delay between the two displays around 3-6 camera frames (0.06-0.12s).
-This was also the point where I noticed that the last column is missing from the background and kept is as-is.
+The video was recorded in 50 FPS.
+By checking the frames, I estimate that the delay between the two displays is around 3-6 camera frames (0.06-0.12s).
+This was also the point where I noticed that the last column is missing from the background and kept it as-is.

 ## License